gerhynes/java-notes/README.md

 You can alternatively step over a method and go to the next line.

 You can also view the call stack of which methods were called in which order.

+## Fundamentals

+The first line of your file will be the package declaration.

+A statement is one instruction and ends with a semicolon.

+To auto-import a class, use ctrl + space and choose it from the dropdown.

+You can have different versions of methods to accept or return different types of values.

+Please use descriptive variable names.
+Variable names cannot start with a number.

+You can accept input from the user using the `Scanner` class.